chrisclark/blog/content/set-solver-jupyter.md

     Eighteens: 144 times in 139 games.
     Twenty Ones: 0 times in 0 games.

 It appears we'll get a "15" on the table at some point about 2/3rds of the time, and 18 cards only 1.4% of the time.
-It's also interesting to note that the vast, vast majority (97%!) end with either 6 or 9 cards on the table -- about evenly split between those outcomes.
-That's surprising - it's not intuitive to me that the final 12 cards would have about the same odds of containing a set as a final 9 cards.
-Said differently, given a final 12 cards, it's even odds that it contains exactly 1 set or exactly 2 sets.
+It's also interesting that the vast majority (97%!) of games end with either 6 or 9 cards left on the table, and it's about evenly split between those two outcomes.
+This surprised me; it's not intuitive to me that the final 12 cards would have about the same odds of containing a set as a final 9 cards.
+Said differently, given a final 12 cards, it's even odds that it contains exactly 1 set or exactly 2 sets (non-intersecting).
 You'll also notice that "3" does not appear as endgame scenario.
-This makes sense - 78 of 81 cards in the deck have been made into a set, the last three cards must also be a set.
+This makes sense - if 78 of 81 cards in the deck have been made into a set, the last three cards must also be a set.

 Lastly, I wondered how useful it would be to continue looking for a set after your opponent calls "Set", but before they have collected the cards from the 12 on the table.
-The code below explores that; it appears that if you can spot a set just after your opponent calls "set", there is a ~28% chance that your late-spotted set will still be there after your opponent has collected their three cards (at least, for the very first deal of the game).
+We generate 100,000 first draws, find all sets, pick one at random, remove it, and then check if another set exists in the remaining 9 cards.

     :::python
     deck = make_cards()